fbietti/ML_lexicon_spanish_NLP/README.md

 ## File: ML_lexicon
 This file contains commands to transform the .xml file into a dictionary usable in R. It is divided into 5 steps.
 In the end, you will find an object 'sentiments_dico_esp.'
 You can use this object with the tokens_lookup function from the quanteda package.

+## File: exemple

+In the file example.R, you will find an example of using the dictionary for the analysis of a corpus of tweets downloaded in 2022 during the attack against Cristina Kirchner in Buenos Aires.